What to Do When Your Kids Need a Therapist

 Other indications of distress may include participation in risk-taking behaviors or loss of interest in previously enjoyable activities.

-If your child displays troubling symptoms, it may be time to seek professional help from an emdr therapist.
+If your child displays troubling symptoms, it may be time to seek professional help.

 Parents and doctors agree that parents should start by contacting their insurance company.
 Most insurance companies have lists of therapists that accept their coverage.
 The next step according to King is to take this list to a trusted pediatrician or school counselor and ask if they have any feedback or suggestions.